tagline: From openSUSE

 ALSA microphone problem with some sound chips

-Use command line tools (not GUI tools) to reset configuration and capture the microphone
+Use command line tool (not GUI tools) to capture the microphone

 When you have checked that the sound system is working, both microphone and speakers but skype, using the test call, does not play back your microphone input, you should change the Sound In setting in skype from Default device to another setting.
 This may solve this problem.